bmolnar91/workbook/module_oop.md

 #### Explain sealed class in C#?
 WIP

 A class with the `sealed` modifier on its class declaration is the opposite of an abstract class: it cannot be inherited.
 You can mark a class as sealed to prevent other classes from overriding its functionality.
 Naturally, a sealed class cannot be abstract.
 Also note that a struct is implicitly sealed; therefore, it cannot be inherited.

-The sealed modifier is equivalent to marking a class with the final keyword in Java.
+//The sealed modifier is equivalent to marking a class with the final keyword in Java.//

 #### What is explicit vs. implicit conversion?
 Give examples of both of them.
+WIP

+Implicit conversions:
+No special syntax is required because the conversion always succeeds and no data will be lost.
+E.g.:
+  * smaller to larger integral types
+  * derived classes to base classes

+Explicit conversions (casts):
+Require a cast expression.
+Casting is required when information might be lost in the conversion, or when the conversion might not succeed for other reasons.
+E.g.:
+  * numeric conversion to a type that has less precision or a smaller range
+  * base-class instance to a derived class

 #### Is a struct stored on the heap or stack?
+WIP

+Normally, structs are stored on the **stack**.

+A struct in C# is referred to as a *value type*.
+Variables of this type are not pointers, but the objects themselves.
+If you create a struct as a function-local variable, its memory will be allocated on the stack.
+If the struct instance is a class member, its memory will be allocated contiguously as part of the class instance’s memory on the heap.

 #### Can a struct have methods?
 WIP